DIY Montessori activities for toddlers

 Since then, I’ve found some of these same activities described on blogs written by parents.
 Looking through them has reminded me of the calm atmosphere in that nursery, where the toddlers sat totally engrossed in what they were doing.

 As a birthday present for my two-year old nephew, I’ll be sending him (or, rather, his mum and dad) the best of the Montessori activities that I’ve found online.
 In this article, you will find background information to the activities, including links to the Montessori blog entries that I like most, and photos of the Montessori-inspired resources I’ve made.
-I’ll add updates as I find more links and create new materials; you might like to bookmark this page.
+I’ll add updates as I find links and make materials.

 This resource consists of ten wooden strips of different lengths.
 The activity is to line them up in size order.
 It works best if the strips are placed on a rectangular tray or a tea towel, to stop the rods ending up all over the room.